Amanda Cotton of HouseLust. A Colourful, Victorian Home Renovation

 Wallpaper lover, a little bit Eclectic, with a nod to maximalism, and a pinch of vintage/ industrial.

 I used to be really into the industrial trend, but I’m glad I’ve grown out of the phase of trying to be a ‘trend’.
 I now just go with the flow and build on my collection of furniture and accessories like treasured air looms.
-I’ve realised that interiors is a lot like fashion, and sometimes it’s worth saving for the investment piece, rather than going for the cheaper knock off.
+I’ve realised that interiors are a lot like fashion, and sometimes it’s worth saving for the investment piece, rather than going for the cheaper knock off.
 But saying that, we all still need a little cheap knock off in our life now and then, and I’m a huge bargain hunter.

 4. What influences you, where do you find your inspiration for decorating?